Sexuality, friendships and relationships

 If you have a learning disability, or you know someone who does, we can help you find the right advice and support about sexuality and relationships.

-We know this can be an awkward thing to talk about.
+We know this can sometimes be an awkward thing to talk about.
 But people with a learning disability have the same rights as anyone else to express their sexuality and have personal and sexual relationships if they want to.

 Advice you can trust

 Getting the right advice on sexuality and relationships is important.
 We’ve gathered a list of recommended resources which you can access and download here.

 This covers topics which we think are important for good relationships and sex education, like:

 - body awareness